CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/k-o.md

 Out-of-the-box functionality of a product that works immediately after any installation without any configuration or modification.

+### Outlook

+Outlook is a free web-based email service provided by Microsoft.

 [List]: {{< ref "#list" >}}
 [literal]: {{< ref "#literal" >}}
 [operand]: {{< ref "#operand" >}}